amh312/PDAST/README.md

 Then, for the subsequent analyses:

-To reproduce the main analysis and stability analysis:
+To reproduce the main analysis, fairness analysis, and stability analysis:
 2. Run **UDAST_LR.py**;
 3. Run **PDAST_2.R***